The Gaucho Derby

 When we launch a new race we like to test it repeatedly to make it awesome.
 We recently completed the first test of some of the route for the new Derby by all the gods of horses is it a beast.

-But once our testing is done we release the adventure to a small select crowd of adventurers to ride the race for the very first time the gauntlet has been laid down.
+Once our testing is done we release the adventure to a small select crowd of adventurers to ride the race for the very first time.

 “He has taken his first lessons in riding before he is well able to walk”